Best Film for the Nikon FA

 WARNING: Film is no longer processed locally at pharmacies and big box stores.
 They ship the film off-site to be developed by a third party.
 Because of that, you will not get your developed negatives back.

 - Pharmacy or Big Box Store

-Sending film to a mail-order lab to be developed and scanned is the least difficult choice if you’re just getting started shooting film.
-If you consistently shoot film, this can be a drawback due to the fact that it can get very expensive.
+Sending your film to a mail-order photo lab to be processed and scanned is the most convenient solution if you’re new to using film.
+If you frequently shoot film, this may be a drawback since it can get pricey.

 Bulk Loading Film

 Investing in a bulk roll of 100’ of film and loading in into canisters by hand is among the common options to get a better price.

 A 100’ bulk roll of film should load typically around 18 rolls of film containing 36 frames each.
 Expect to see cost savings of 20-30% depending on your pick.

 Be aware that you are limited to bulk rolls of black & white film.
 This is due to the fact black and white film is a lot easier and more cost-effective to process yourself.

 It’s easy to process and scan any film at home.
 It is a great method to reduce costs so you can shoot more film with your Nikon FA.

 Black & white film is significantly easier to process.
 Chemical temperature and time are not as critical to do correctly with black and white film as they are for slide or color negative.